skinos7/doc/com/agent/remote.md

     "report":                                              // report status after connect succeed {
         "interval":"report interval",                       // [number ], the unit is second
-        "status":                                           // There are which statuses are being reported {
+        "status":                                           // There are which statuses are being reported, vailed when unique empty
+        {
             "he command":"",                                // [ string ]: "",  string is he command
             "he command2":""                                // [ string ]: "",  string is he command
             // "...":""
-        }
+        },
+        "unique":"he command"                               // [ string ], only report one json
     },

     "he":"connect to remote for he command",              // [ "disable", "enable" ]